andreasvc/disco-dop/docs/discodop.rst

 or:    ``discodop parser --simple [options] <rules> <lexicon> [input [output]]``

 ``grammar/`` is a directory with a model produced by ``discodop runexp``.
 If one or more filenames are given, the parse trees for each file are written to a file with ``.dbr`` added to the original filename.
 When no filename is given, input is read from standard input and the results are written to standard output.
-Input should contain one token per line, with sentences delimited by two newlines.
+Input should contain one sentence per line with space-delimited tokens.
 Output consists of bracketed trees in ``discbracket`` format, i.e., terminals are indices pointing to words in the original sentence, to represent any discontinuties.
 Files must be encoded in UTF-8.